podhmo/starlette-dataframe-response/README.md

 GET /dataset/<some dataset>?format=html
 ```

-If you want to customize json response.
+If you want to customize the JSON response.

 ```py
 # use orient="columns"